 In the run-up to August of last year, many in the retail trading industry proclaimed that “going multi-asset” would be necessary for any broker that wanted to survive the fallout from the European Securities and Markets Authority’s product intervention measures.

 Of course, some brokers claim that they have a set of ‘multi-asset’ products when, in reality, they are just offering CFDs on a number of different asset classes.
-However, over the past twelve months, there has been much talk about brokers adding real stock trading to their set of products.
+But, over the past twelve months, there has been much talk about brokers adding real stock trading to their set of products.

 Some brokers have actually managed to do this.
 Along with a highly publicized marketing campaign, eToro launched a commission-free stock trading service in May.
 Other brokers, such as IG Group, Trading 212, ThinkMarkets, and RoboMarkets also offer traders access to equities markets.